MTN-Group/MoMoAPIs_Android_sdk/doc/authentication/createApiKey.md

 ### Usage/Examples

-Pass the reference id of created user into createApiKey() to get the api key
+Passing the reference id of created user into createApiKey() to get the api key

 ```java